ilarne/team-whiteboard/README.md

 ![Onbord](https://github.com/ilarne/team-whiteboard/blob/master/public/images/onbord-logo.png "Onbord")

-An online, collaborative whiteboard and interactive space for generating ideas.
+An online, collaborative whiteboard space for generating ideas.

 ## How to use